-“ This Young Leopard Horse bred at Orange=Polder a village not far from Delft in the province of Holland
+“ This Young Tiger Horse bred at Orange=Polder a village not far from Delft in the province of Holland

 had this ear-bouquet of black color